2018 State of the Nation Address (Philippines)

-The 2018 State of the Nation Address was the third State of the Nation Address delivered by President Rodrigo Duterte.
+The 2018 State of the Nation Address was the third State of the Nation Address (SONA) delivered by Rodrigo Duterte, the 16th president of the Philippines, on July 23, 2018, at the Batasang Pambansa Complex.

 Preparations

 On June 5, 2018, Joyce Bernal who is known for her romance comedy films, was selected to direct the 2018 State of the Nation Address.
 She was recommended by actor Robin Padilla to President Rodrigo Duterte with the head of state approving the suggestion.

 Delay and House of Representatives leadership dispute

 Gloria Macapagal Arroyo takes oath as Speaker of the House of Representatives.

 Gloria Macapagal Arroyo was installed as Speaker of the House of Representatives with 161 members voting for her appointment.
 Pantaleon Alvarez disputes the appointment and his allies blocked the declaration of the position as vacant.
 This caused the delay to the lower house's ratification of the Bangsamoro Organic Law.

 The State of the Nation Address was delayed by around 30 minutes.